smathot/pythontutorials/content/pages/deep-learning/transfer-learning.md

 In [the previous tutorial](%link:image-classification%), you learned how to use MobileNetV2, a pretrained network for image classification.
 This is fun, but there are not many situations in which you want to perform the exact same task that MobileNetV2 has been trained on.

-In this tutorial, you will learn how to modify and retrain MobileNetV2 to dinstinguish male and female cats.
+Therefore, in this tutorial, you will learn how to modify and retrain MobileNetV2 to perform another task than the one it was trained on: distinguishing male and female cats.
 This is an example of *transfer learning*: using the fact that having already learned one task (image classification using a 1000 categories) makes it easier to learn another task (distinguishing male and female cats).

 ## Importing MobileNetV2